-SHRI ROHIT M. DAVE: As far as banks are concerned, there is no likelihood of any such contingency aris-

-[Shri Rohit M. Deva.] ing, and therefore section 19 of the Banking Companies Act has prohibited banking companies from opening subsidiary companies.
-I think, Sir, that even with reference to the State Bank of India this salient rule, this salient principle should be followed.
-After all, why is this complex machinery provided for?
+SHRI ROHIT M. DAVE: As far as banks are concerned, there is no likelihood of any such contingency arising, and therefore section 19 of the Banking Companies Act has prohibited banking companies from opening subsidiary companies.
+I think, Sir. that even with reference to the State Bank of India this salient rule, this salient principle should be followed. why is this complex After all, machinery provided for?
 It is only to see that the share-holders get two Directors on the Board of Directors which will comprise of nine Driectors.
-These two elected Directors will have hardly any say in the management of the subsidiary company, and the satisfaction that they are likely to get is more psychological than, otherwise.
+These two elected Directors will have hardly any say in the management of the subsidiary company, and the satisfaction that they are likely to get is more psychological than otherwise.
 Sir, just for providing that psychological satisfaction it is not desirable that in the case of a banking concern such a complicated machinery for supervision, direction and control should be set up.